anuragxel/roadwork-dataset/README.md

 ## 📂 Directory Structure

-The dataset is organized as follows:
+The dataset is organized as follows (after extraction):
 ```
 ├── pathways
 │   ├── annotations